j3xugit/RaptorX-3DModeling/README.md

 To run GPU tasks at a remote machine, please create one file (e.g., GPUMachines.txt) to specify the remote machines with GPUs and to which you may ssh/scp/rsync without password.
 See an example file in RaptorX-3DModeling/params/.
 A line in this file looks like "raptorx9.uchicago.edu LargeRAM on" or "raptorx5.uchicago.edu SmallRAM off" where the three fields are the computer name, GPUs of a small RAM (<=12G) or a large RAM, and enabled/disabled, respectively.
 You may save this file at a default location (i.e., RaptorX-3DModeling/params/GPUMachines.txt) or other places.

+Note that once RaptorX-3DModeling/params/GPUMachines.txt exists, in order to use your local GPUs, you shall add one line to this file for your local GPUs, e.g., "name-of-your-local-machine SmallRAM on" or "name-of-your-local-machine LargeRAM on".

 To run folding jobs at a remote machine, you just need to specify a remote account through the -R option of RaptorXFolder.sh.
 Again please make sure that you may ssh/scp to this remote account without password.